-- 1. All alcoholic beverages. - 2.
-All dangerous controlled substances are designated and prohibited by the Ohio statute. - 3.
-All chemicals that release toxic vapors (i.e. glue, gasoline, cleaning fluids, white out, etc.) - 4.
+- 1. All alcoholic beverages. - All dangerous controlled substances are designated and prohibited by the Ohio statute. - All chemicals that release toxic vapors (i.e. glue, gasoline, cleaning fluids, white out. etc.) - 4.
 Any prescription or patent drug except those for which permission to use in school has been granted pursuant to Board policy. - 5.
-Any drug that bears, or whose container or label bears a trademark, trade name, or other identifying mark used without authorization of the owner or rights to such trademark, trade name or identifying mark. - 6.
-Any unmarked or unlabeled substance that is represented to be a controlled substance. - Any substance other than a controlled substance that a reasonable person would believe to be a controlled substance because of its similarity in shape, size, color, markings, labeling, packaging, distribution, or the price for which it is sold or offered for sale. - 8.
+Any drug that bears, or whose container or label bears a trademark, trade name, or other identifying mark used without authorization of the owner or rights to such trademark, trade name or identifying mark. - Any unmarked or unlabeled substance that is represented to be a controlled substance. - 7.
+Any substance other than a controlled substance that a reasonable person would believe to be a controlled substance because of its similarity in shape, size, color, markings, labeling, packaging, distribution, or the price for which it is sold or offered for sale. - 8.
 Any substance that is represented to be a controlled substance but is not a controlled substance or is a different controlled substance. - 9.
 The use or possession of inhalants or of drug paraphernalia. - 10.
-Rub/snuff/chewing tobacco/cigarettes/e-cigarettes/vapes/nicotine gum
+Rub/snuff/chewing tobacco, cigarettes, e-cigarettes/vapes(this includes vitamin vapes), nicotine gum, nicotine pouches.